What are ankle pumps?

 - Movement in the lower leg increases blood flow to the surgical area required for healing.

 - Calf muscle movement helps reduce swelling by encouraging fluids back into the bloodstream and back to the heart.

-Curovate app has all your daily exercises for ACL, Total knee replacement and Total hip replacement rehabilitation as well as built in reminders and timers for swelling control!
+Curovate has all your daily exercises for ACL, total knee replacement and total hip replacement rehabilitation as well as built in reminders and timers for swelling control, and the ability to measure your range of motion!
 Download the app now with the links below.

 Forrester LA, Schweppe EA, Popkin CA. Variability in rehabilitation protocols following pediatric anterior cruciate ligament (ACL) reconstruction.
 Phys Sportsmed.
 2019 Jun 4;47(4):448–54. ↩︎

 Toya K, Sasano K, Takasoh T, Nishimoto T, Fujimoto Y, Kusumoto Y, et al. Ankle positions and exercise intervals effect on the blood flow velocity in the common femoral vein during ankle pumping exercises.
 J Phys Ther Sci.
 2016 Jan;28(2):685–8. ↩︎